-others

-Nature of contributions to a work item by

-purpose (discussion, proposal, information etc.)

-action (new work items, adding technical details, editorial changes)
+others (by country, by region, by membership category)

-The set of metrics raise fundamental questions over the work of the T Sector, and the extent to which these questions can be answered by the action plan will influence the structure of the study groups.
+The set of metrics raise fundamental questions over the work of the Telecommunication Standardization Sector, and the extent to which these questions can be answered by the action plan will influence the potential structure of the study groups.
 Many of the questions and issues raised are valid and are relevant in wider discussions than study group (re-)structuring.

 4. Options for restructuring